 If Reset After Reconfiguration is used, the DONE pin pulls LOW when reconfiguration begins and pulls HIGH again when partial reconfiguration successfully completes, although the partial bitstream can still be monitored internally as well.
-In UltraScale devices, this behavior is echoed on the PRDONE output pin of the ICAP.

-Note: With UltraScale devices, the DONE and PRDONE pins pull LOW at the beginning of the clearing bitstream and remain low until the end of the partial bitstream because the two bitstreams together constitute a complete partial reconfiguration sequence.
-The DONE/PRDONE pin does NOT return high at the end of the clearing bitstream.
+Note: With UltraScale devices, the DONE pin pulls LOW at the beginning of the clearing bitstream and remains low until the end of the partial bitstream because the two bitstreams together constitute a complete partial reconfiguration sequence.
+The DONE pin does NOT return high at the end of the clearing bitstream.